Updated: January 13, 2023

 Tech spending shouldn’t be about investing in new, shiny IT assets.
 It should also be about the optimization of IT asset use.
 More specifically, you should strive to cut inefficiencies and redundancies.

-The inability to eliminate redundant IT resources leads to higher IT expenses, more downtime, and more complicated troubleshooting.
+The inability to eliminate redundant IT resources leads to higher IT expenses, downtime, and complicated troubleshooting.
 An experienced provider of IT services should be able to help you root out waste by suggesting the right technologies and approaches.

 3. Staff Integration with Technology